| || || |

 DO NOT BUILD A PSU!
 BUY A READY MADE ONE!

 +-24V, 220W for 4ohm speaker use.
-Minimum is about the third of this power requirement, but it is also good to have some head room.
+Minimum is about 120W, but it is good to have some head room.
+Note, for 4ohm speaker use I recommend the output stage to be separately powered with lower PSU voltages. +/-15V only.

 The national laws and regulations do not permit you to make any device that is directly coupled to the electricity net!
 This is one more good reason to use the switch mode power supplies available from almost anywhere.